Explore The Puglia Region From Lecce Around The Heel of the Boot

 The Sights of Puglia

-- There were olive trees everywhere – old knurled ones and new regimental growths.
+We found olive trees everywhere – old knurled ones and new regimental growths.
 We were told that the vast majority of the olive oil comes from this region.

-- The fields were strewn with rocks and bounders.
+The fields were strewn with rocks and bounders.
 Where fields were cleared, we saw stone walls that completely surrounded individual properties – big and small.